 That said, it’s important to point out that, even though you always need a road-map for how you want your card to turn out, you may not have to draw a sketch for every single card you make.

-For instance, if you’re using already existing instructions to make your own greeting card, then you probably do not need to create additional sketches.
+For instance, if you’re using already existing instructions to make your very own greeting card, then you probably do not need to create additional sketches.
 The good news is, this site has a lot of free card making instructions for you to choose from.

 So enjoy, sketch up, and have fun!